MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-provided-azure-containers-and-queues-for-spo-migration-api.md

 ## Overview

 One of the requirements for using the SharePoint Migration API is the use of an Azure container for temporary storage.
 The cost of an Azure container is now free; the free default Azure container is now part of the basic SharePoint offering.
-Every tenant who signs up for SharePoint will get this for free.
+Every tenant who signs up for SharePoint gets this for free.

 Important key aspects include:

 - The containers and queues are unique per request and not reused.
-Once a container is given to a customer this container will not be reused or shared.
+Once a container is given to a customer this container won't be reused or shared.

 - The containers and queue are automatically deleted.
-As per the standard SharePoint compliance, Microsoft will automatically destroy the container within 30 to 90 days .
+As per the standard SharePoint compliance, Microsoft will automatically destroy the container within 30 to 90 days.

 - The containers and queues are in the customer's datacenter location.
 We make sure to provision containers that are in the same physical location as their SharePoint tenant.